chrishoermann/zod-prisma-types/Readme.md

 [@zod validator error]: Validator 'string' is not valid for type 'Int'.
 [Error Location]: Model: 'MyModel', Field: 'number'
 ```

-As you can see the generator gives you the exact location, what went wrong and where the error happend.
-In big prisma schemas with hundreds of models and hundreds of custom validation strings this can be a very helpful information.
+The generator provides the exact location, what went wrong and where the error happend.
+In big prisma schemas with hundreds of models and hundreds of custom validation strings this can come in handy.

 #### `Wrong validator`